8 of the Best Travel-Friendly Vibrators to Pack for Your Next Vacation

 [Toy Review] Juliet Toys Vortex Large Anal Beads

 Regular readers of my work may have noticed a new site sponsor in the right hand sidebar.
 Juliet Toys is a large retailer selling hundreds of products across dozens of categories, from classic vibrators and dildos to fantasy toys, BDSM gear, anal toys, and much more.
 I’m thrilled to have them on board as a C&K sponsor.
-They also invited me to review for them, and I received their Vortex Large Anal Beads to try out.
+They also invited me to review for them, and I received their Vortex Extra Large Anal Beads to try out.

 What is the Juliet Toys Vortex?